 Many Hoosiers will enroll in the wrong plan for them.
-You will be able to change plans in the 90-day period from July 1, 2024, to September 30, 2024, without penalty.
+You will be able to change plans each year from October 15 to December 7, without penalty.
 There will be other opportunities to change plans in the future.

 The MCEs will offer benefits that are not currently offered by Medicaid, such as food delivery services and an over-thecounter pharmacy allowance.
 The MCEs are currently building their networks of participating health care providers.
 Your health plan should provide enhanced coordination of care since all your medical providers will report to one health plan.